top of page

 Sarah Osborne

-ADVISORY COMMITTEE (IN FORMATION)
+ADVISORY COMMITTEE

-JONATHAN KAHAN, ADVISORY MEMBER
+JONATHAN KAHAN, ADVISORY COMMITTEE CHAIR

-Jonathan/Yoni Kahan had a long career in senior financial roles in various media companies.
+Jonathan Kahan had a long career in senior financial roles in various media companies.
 In 2016, his life changed dramatically when he was diagnosed with Acromegaly, a very rare, chronic, neuroendocrine condition.
 In addition to collecting other rare diagnoses, he volunteers for Acromegaly Community to help raise awareness and support those with the disease.

 bottom of page